kubernetes-sigs/zeitgeist/README.md

 Use `zeitgeist validate` to also check with defined `upstreams` whether a new version is available for the given dependencies:

 ![zeigeist validate](/docs/validate.png)

+See the [full documentation](https://godoc.org/github.com/Pluies/zeitgeist/dependencies#Dependency) to see configuration options.

 When is Zeitgeist _not_ suggested
 =================================